 - A signed 3+3 Agreement form (available via the Forms section of the application.
-This form must be signed, scanned, and uploaded to the Attachments 3+3 Agreement section of the application. - Undergraduate transcript(s) (with grades from the first semester of college enrollment through fall of junior year) indicating a minimum 3.80 cumulative grade point average.
+This form must be signed, scanned, and uploaded to the Attachments 3+3 Agreement section of the application. - Undergraduate transcript(s) (with grades from the first semester of college enrollment through fall ofjunior year) indicating a minimum 3.80 cumulative grade point average.
 Acceptance is conditional upon maintaining a 3.80 or higher GPA through the final undergraduate transcript and matriculation into lawschool. - A 2-4 page (double spaced, 12-point font) personal statement with a specific discussion of the applicant's interest in the 3+3 program. - A resume - A minimum of two letters of recommendation.
 One must be academic in nature. - A reported SAT/ACT score.
 Focus will be on the critical reading section.
 A minimum score in the 85th percentile is required.
 Those who do not possess a score, or do not fall into the 85th percentile, are not eligible to apply to this program.
-There are NO exceptions to this rule per the ABA guidelines for non-LSAT admissions. - A current STARS Report - An interview with the Dean of Admissions and Financial Aid, the Director of Admissions, the Dean of Student Support, and the Dean of Career Services.
+There are NO exceptions to this rule per the ABA guidelines for non-LSAT admissions. - A current STARS Report - An interview with the Dean of Admissions and Financial Aid, the Director of Admissions.